vsg24/clearblog/Readme.md

 Finally you need to edit the Web.config file.
 You need to replace the connection string with the one for your database.

-You can login with the default user login info at `/admin`:
+You can now login with the default user at `/admin`:

+Default User Login Info:
 Email:

     admin@example.com